Marine Corps ANGLICO History

 ANGLICO in the Vietnam War

 In May 1965, 1st ANGLICO activated Sub Unit One for deployment in Vietnam, marking the beginning of an unbroken eight-year duty period in the region.
 The unit's inaugural commanding officer was Lieutenant Colonel George H. Albers.
-1st ANGLICO used Naval Gunfire and Naval Air to support the 1st Cavalry Division and Vietnamese Rangers, while 2nd ANGLICO supported the U.S. Army’s 101st Airborne Division 7 during Operation CLOVE HITCH in 1966.
-Remarkably, Sub Unit One was the only Marine Corps body that reported directly to the Military Assistance Command, Vietnam (MAC-V), which took operational control over the sub-unit in September 1966.
+1st ANGLICO used Naval Gunfire and Naval Air to support the 1st Cavalry Division and Vietnamese Rangers.
+They also supported the 101st Airborne in Tuy Hoa by attaching to the Korean Marine Blue Dragon Brigade for Operations JEFFERSON and VAN BUREN.
+2nd ANGLICO supported the U.S. Army’s 101st Airborne Division during Operation CLOVE HITCH in 1966.

 The Easter Offensive launched on 30 March 1972, the only counter-battery fires aimed at the North Vietnamese artillery, which was unleashing a storm of ordnance across I Corps ahead of the Easter Offensive, came from U.S. Navy gun-line ships.
 These fires were directed by ANGLICO naval gunfire spotters.
 At this time, the unit was composed of merely 107 officers and personnel, both Navy and Marine.